awsdocs/amazon-ec2-user-guide/doc_source/ebs-detaching-volume.md

 **To detach an EBS volume from an instance using the command line**

 After unmounting the volume, you can use one of the following commands to detach it\.
-For more information about these command line interfaces, see [Accessing Amazon EC2](concepts.md#access-ec2)\.
+For more information about these command line interfaces, see [Access Amazon EC2](concepts.md#access-ec2)\.
 + [detach\-volume](https://docs.aws.amazon.com/cli/latest/reference/ec2/detach-volume.html) \(AWS CLI\)
 + [Dismount\-EC2Volume](https://docs.aws.amazon.com/powershell/latest/reference/items/Dismount-EC2Volume.html) \(AWS Tools for Windows PowerShell\)